-Fellows are generally mid- to senior-career level experts in fields related to peace and conflict.
-They may be academics, independent writers and researchers, journalists, or practitioners.
-Citizens of any country are eligible to be senior fellows.
-Former senior fellows are eligible to reapply for Senior Fellowships after 4 years of holding a Senior Fellowship.
+Senior fellows are generally mid- to senior-career level experts in fields related to peace and violent conflict.
+They may come from a variety of fields, including academia, independent writing and researching, journalism, or peacebuilding operations.
+Citizens of any country are eligible.
+Former senior fellows are eligible to reapply for Senior Fellowships four years after their previous Senior Fellowship.
 Fellowships may not be used to cover tuition or other costs related to obtaining a degree.
 For information about USIP fellowship support for dissertation research and writing, please visit the Jennings Randolph Peace Scholarship Program page.

 Duration and Location of Fellowships:

-Fellowships vary by opportunity but generally last from 6-10 months, as specified in a given fellowship opportunity.
+Fellowships last from six to ten months, as specified in a given fellowship opportunity.
 Fellowships are somewhat flexible and may be adjusted to suit the needs of those designated as fellows.
 Fellowships are generally in residence at USIP but may include periods of research in the field or time spent with USIP staff on projects in the field.
-Generally, we aim to have fellowships include a period of 6 months total in residence so that the fellow may be integrated into USIP and both contribute to and benefit from the life of the Institute.
+We aim to have fellowships include a period of six months total in residence so that the fellow may be integrated into USIP and both contribute to and benefit from the life of the Institute.
 Under some circumstances, and to permit flexibility in the design of fellowships, fellowships may be split into segments of several months each.

 Review of Fellowship Applications: